East Sussex mental health directory

 The Mix

-National support for young people under 25, with an online community and a helpline, free counselling services and other support.
+National support for young people under 25, with an online community and a text service, free counselling services and other support.

 People of any age or gender can develop eating disorders, and it's best to get help as soon as possible.
 The first place to go is your GP, who should refer you for further assessment or treatment by a specialist eating disorder service.